forwinder15/learndiesels/content/posts/2019-04-27--the-complete-guide-to-starting-a-diesel-in-cold-weather/index.md

 ## 6. Make sure you have the right diesel

-Unknown by many there are two different grades of diesel fuel. #1 and #2. #2 Diesel is what you find commonly used across our country and the world.
+Unknown to many there are two different grades of diesel fuel. #1 and #2. #2 Diesel is what you find commonly used across our country and the world.
 You use #2 diesel in regular driving conditions

 ## #1 Diesel is made for colder climates.
 It is a thinner fuel and will not gel up as easy as #2